You can report an emergency 24 hours a day, 7 days a week. If the issue is an emergency and presents an immediate risk to public safety:

 Emergencies might include something that causes an obstruction or makes part of, or the entire road or pavement impassable, causing a significant risk to the public, for example:

-- a private or highway structure collapse (bridge, wall, fence, scaffold, hoarding)
+- private or highway structure collapse (bridge, wall, fence, scaffold, hoarding)

 - street furniture collapse (road signs)

-- road traffic accidents resulting in debris, diesel or oil on the carriageway
+- road traffic accidents resulting in debris, or spillages on the highway, such as:

 - large dead animals causing obstruction to the road (cattle, deer, horse)